lucmonteiro/go-pipeline-stream/README.md

 ### 1 - Always close what you open:

-Channels (as any resource) should always be closed by whoever created them - This ensures that our code will be less complicated, and we won't have to worry about closing channels everywhere.
+Channels (as any resource) should always be closed by whoever created them - This ensures that our code will be less complicated, and we won't have to worry about closed channels everywhere.
 A simple example of how to handle this, in a int generator stream is in the snippet below. </br></br>
 Failing to close the channel like this might result in deadlocks / stuck routines.